iammofidul/iammofidul/README.md

 🚀 Founder of a dating app called [Flingo](https://play.google.com/store/apps/details?id=com.contactmofidul.fling&hl=en-IN) with 800k users.
 📈 Currently leading the Flutter team at [STAGE](https://www.stage.in/haryanvi), which has 12 million users.
 🛠️ Proficient with Flutter, Native Android, Firebase, Dart
 👀 I’m interested in Mobile development
-🌱 I’m currently learning DSA
 💞️ I’m looking to collaborate on Flutter-based repositories

 <!---